nullhandler/my-website/content/blog/Best-python-script-I-ever-created.md

 You can see the code also in this <a href="https://github.com/Peratchiselvan/PythonProjects/blob/master/mark.py" target="_blank">github link</a>.

 And the most Important thing is I got the lowest mark in my python exam.
-I did very well.
-I can tell , that the teacher corrected my paper have less knowledge to understand what I wrote. :(
+The irony...

 Regards,